 Name: White’s tree frog (Litoria Caerulea)

-Lifespan: In captivity, White’s tree frogs can live up to or over 20 years, but a more common age would be between 7 to 10 years.
+Lifespan: In captivity, White’s tree frogs can live up to or over 20 years, but a more common ages 7 to 10 years.

 What Makes The White’s Tree Frog Common?